rgough5/tom/README.md

 ![this is fair use right?](pic/tom_n_jerry.jpg)

 TOM Observes Mice (TOM) is a simple and relatively cheap tool for scientists interested in peeping on mice in their natural habit.
 Their home cage.
+With a second raspberry pi, you can also record ultrasonic audio that will be syncronized with video.
 Once setup, this tool is simple to use and written in Python so that other researchers can modify it as necessary.

 # Setup and Installation